 Are you always losing your car keys?
 Well, with ‘keycare cover’ from Admiral, you can protect yourself against the cost of replacing lost, stolen or damaged car keys, as well as any keys you use to enter private property (your garage, for example) and your house keys.

-What’s more, the cost of replacing damaged locks will also be covered, and you are provided with 24/7 access to specialist locksmiths all across the UK, meaning that you will never face the panic of being locked out of your own car again.
+What’s more, the cost of replacing damaged locks will also be covered, and you are provided with 24/7 access to specialist locksmiths across the whole of the UK, meaning that you will never face the panic of being locked out of your own car again.

-Windscreen cover is a car insurance extra that does what it says on the tin – protects against the cost of a damaged windscreen, which can sometimes be excluded from basic policies.
+Windscreen cover is a car insurance extra that protects against the cost of a damaged windscreen, which – unbeknown to some – can sometimes be excluded from basic policies.

-It is understandable that many drivers are wary of windscreen cover as an add-on because it’s something that is included as standard in many comprehensive policies, but there is a genuine case for it being purchased as an optional extra if your car insurance does not already include it.
+Understandably, many drivers are wary of windscreen cover as an add-on because it’s something that is included as standard in many comprehensive policies, but there is a genuine case for it being purchased as an optional extra if your car insurance does not already include it.

 Although you’re able to claim for windscreen damage on your basic insurance, it is not always advisable because you would be required to pay the full excess amount and your no claims discount would be lost or reduced.